Why High-rank Neural Networks Generalize?: An Algebraic Framework with RKHSs: Introduction

 \section{Introduction}

 Understanding the generalization property of deep neural networks has been one of the biggest challenges in the machine learning community.
-It describes how the model can fit unseen data.
+The generalization property describes how the model can fit unseen data.
 Classically, the generalization error is bounded using the VC-dimension theory~\citep{harvey17,anthony09}.
 Norm-based ~\citep{neyshabur15,bartlett17,golowich18,neyshabur18,wei19,li21,ju22,weinan22} and compression-based~\citep{arora18,Suzuki20} bounds have also been investigated.
 The norm-based bounds depend on the matrix $(p, q)$ norm of the weight matrices, and the compression-based bounds are derived by investigating how much the networks can be compressed.
 These bounds imply that low-rank weight matrices and weight matrices with small singular values, i.e., nearly low-rank matrices, have good effects for generalization.
+See Appendix~\ref{ap:existing_bounds} for more details about the existing bounds.

-On the other hand, phenomena in which models with high-rank weight matrices generalize well have been empirically observed~\citep{goldblum20}.
+On the other hand, phenomena in which models with weight matrices that are high-rank and have large singular values generalize well have been empirically observed~\citep{goldblum20}.
 Since the norm-based and compression-based bounds focus only on the low-rank and nearly low-rank cases, they cannot describe these phenomena.
 To theoretically describe these phenomena, the Koopman-based bound was proposed~\citep{hashimoto2024koopmanbased}.
 Koopman operators are linear operators that describe the compositions of functions, which are essential structures of neural networks.
-This bound is described by the ratio of the norm to the determinant of the weight matrix.
+This existing bound is described by the ratio of the norm to the determinant of each weight matrix as

+where $S$ is the sample size, $s_l$ represents the smoothness of the $l$th layer, $G_l$ is a factor determined by the $l\sim L$th layers, $K_{\sigma_l}$ is the Koopman operator with respect to the activation function $\sigma_l$, and $\Vert \cdot\Vert_{H_l}$ represents the operator norm in a Sobolev space $H_l$.
 Since the determinant factor appears in the denominator of the bound, even if the weight matrices are high rank and have large singular values, this bound can be small.
 The Koopman-based bound theoretically sheds light on why neural networks with high-rank weight matrices generalize well.